Sttark/linux_GPIO_scope/README.md

 ### Visualizer Integration

-The `visualizer.py` tool is an independent Python script that provides real-time visualization of GPIO pin activities, similar to the functionality of piscope for earlier Raspberry Pi models.
+The `visualizer.py` tool is an independent Python script that provides real-time visualization of GPIO pin activities, similar to the functionality of [PiScope](https://abyz.me.uk/rpi/pigpio/piscope.html) for earlier Raspberry Pi models.
 This is particularly useful for debugging and monitoring GPIO applications.

 #### Creating a Pipe for Pin Activity